isovector/prospect/README.md

 ## Overview

-The `Accursed` monad is a thing of true horror.
+The `Accursed` monad is a thing of unimaginable horror.
 Upon those who are brave enough to plumb its depths, it bestows the ability to statically explore functions, and by extension, monads.
 Such power, however, does not come for free; using `Accursed` is an implicit pact with the Eldrich horrors.
 Feckless wanderers into this territory will be rewarded with naught but terror, madness, and runtime crashes.

 ## Usage